Strasburg strikes out 14, Nationals beat Marlins 7-0

+WASHINGTON (AP) — In the middle of a pennant race, Stephen Strasburg gave his manager a chance to relax.

-WASHINGTON (AP) — Stephen Strasburg struck out 14 in eight crisp innings, Anthony Rendon homered twice and the Washington Nationals beat the Miami Marlins 7-0 on Saturday night.
+Strasburg struck out 14 in eight crisp innings, Anthony Rendon homered twice and the Washington Nationals beat the Miami Marlins 7-0 on Saturday night.

-Strasburg (16-6) retired 22 straight after allowing two first-inning singles.
+Strasburg (16-6) set a career high for wins while retiring 22 straight after allowing two first-inning singles.
 The right-hander did not walk a batter while throwing 107 pitches, and he also contributed an RBI single at the plate.

+“I was able to sit down for part of the game and watch him,” Nationals manager Dave Martinez said.
+“I’m proud of what he’s done this year.
+He’s fun to watch.
+You’ve still got to manage the game, but he’s fun to watch.”

 Strasburg picked up his 12th straight win against the Marlins dating to 2015.
 He improved to 4-0 with a 1.19 ERA against Miami this season and 21-7 with a 2.74 ERA in 35 career starts.

+“Fastball command was pretty good,” Strasburg said.
+“I was able to throw my curveball for a strike when I wanted to and changeup was pretty good as well.”

-Juan Soto and Kurt Suzuki also homered for the NL wild card leaders, who have won three straight and eight of nine.
+Juan Soto and Kurt Suzuki also homered for the NL wild card leaders, who have won three straight and eight of nine after completing a 19-7 August.

 The Marlins extended the franchise record with their 14th consecutive road loss.